rule

 Text 6

-The Supreme Lord who is also the Supersoul of each living being [see also B.G.
-10: 11], understanding the fear for Kamsa of the Yadus who sought Him as their supreme refuge, directed His spiritual potency [Yogamâyâ] as follows.
+When the Supreme Lord, who is also the Supersoul of each living being [see also B.G.
+10: 11], learned about the fear for Kamsa of the Yadus who had accepted Him as their refuge, He instructed His spiritual potency [Yoga-mâyâ] as follows:

 The Supreme Lord who is also the Supersoul of each living being [see also B.G.
 10: 11], understanding the fear for Kamsa of the Yadus who sought Him as their supreme refuge, directed His spiritual potency [Yogamâyâ] as follows.
 (Vedabase)